microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/userteamwork-sendactivitynotification.md

 ### Example 2 : Notify a user about an event using custom topic

-As seen in examples above, you can link to different aspects of the team.
-However if you want to link an aspect which is not part of the team, is not represented by Microsoft Graph, or want to customize the name.
-You can set the source of the `topic` to `text` and pass in a custom value for it. `webUrl` is required when using `topic` source as `text`.
+If you want to link an aspect which is not represented by Microsoft Graph, or want to customize the name, you can set the source of the `topic` to `text` and pass in a custom value for it. `webUrl` is required when using `topic` source as `text`.

 #### Request
 <!-- {